-Chamber music doesn’t really have a definition, but it does have a paradigm; and for that paradigm there is the following defining anecdote, given by one Michael Kelly (who sang Don Basilio in the first performance of Figaro):
+Chamber music doesn’t really have a definition, but it does have a few paradigms; one key paradigm shows up in the following defining anecdote, given by one Michael Kelly (who sang Don Basilio in the first performance of Figaro):

 Storace gave a quartett party to his friends.
 The players were tolerable; not one of them excelled on the instrument he played, but there was a little science among them, which I dare say will be acknowledged when I name them: